thisismypassport/shrinko8/README.md

 ```lua
 eval(--[[language::evally myarg1 --etc]]"(omitted)")
 ```
-Here, the `args` parameter in the constructor will be `myarg1 --etc` and can be parsed via shlex+argparse or any other way
+Here, the `args` parameter in the constructor will be `myarg1 --etc` and can be parsed via shlex + argparse or in any other way

-Furthermore, you can define sub-languages in the p8 itself, based on existing sub-languages:
+Furthermore, you can define sub-languages in the p8 file itself, based on existing sub-languages:
 ```lua
 --deflanguage: evally1 = evally myarg1 --etc
 eval(--[[language::evally1 --etc2]]"(omitted)")
 ```
 Here, the `args` parameter in the constructor will be `myarg1 --etc --etc2`

+You can see more sub-language examples in Shrinko8's `scripts` folder.

 ### Contributing a sub-language

 Shrinko8 comes with some built-in sub-languages (currently just [split](#advanced---the-split-sub-language)).

-If you have a useful sub-language (to go with an implementation in pico8 hosted elsewhere), you can open a merge request to add it to the built-in sub-languages:
+If you have a useful sub-language (to go with an implementation in pico8 hosted elsewhere), you can open a merge-request to add it to the built-in sub-languages:
 - Create a `scripts/your_sub_language.py` containing your sublanguage_main and sub-language class.
-- The sublanguage_main will be called for `--[[language::your_sub_language]]
+- The sublanguage_main will be called for `--[[language::your_sub_language]]`

 ## Advanced - access to the Syntax Tree